osrg/ryu-book/en/source/switch_test_tool.rst

 """"""""""""""""""""""""""""

 The specified test items of the test pattern file are run in order and test results (OK / ERROR) are output.
 If a test result is ERROR, details of the error are also output.
+In addition, the test report of the number of OK / ERROR and the breakdown of ERRORs through the whole test are output.

 .. rst-class:: console